yeoman/update-notifier/readme.md

 ## Users

-There are a bunch projects using it:
+There are a bunch of projects using it:

 - [npm](https://github.com/npm/npm) - Package manager for JavaScript
 - [Yeoman](https://yeoman.io) - Modern workflows for modern webapps